 Psychoanalysis: Psychoanalysis is an intimate partnership with the analyst which leads the patient to a new freedom based on an awareness of the underlying sources of his or her difficulties, not simply intellectually but through the emotional conviction that only comes from re-experiencing them with the analyst and in the safety of the analytic environment.

 Dr. Rigling's approach to psychotherapy.

 Psychotherapy is a unique form of medical treatment which is based on the knowledge that conversation and the development of a unique therapeutic relationship can provide insight into our selves, the way we function, and create profoundly rewarding change in one's life.
 Dr. Rigling has extensive eclectic training in psychotherapy, and has developed a focus that is unique to his practice.
-His approach is based on the principles of existential psychodynamic theory.
-This theory is based on the simple idea that all of us are coping with some very basic challenges in life and are (in certain ways) unaware of the powerful feelings and thoughts that comprise our experience of life.
+His psychotherapeutic approach is based on the principles of existential psychodynamic theory; the idea that each of us are coping with basic challenges in life and are (in certain ways) unaware of the powerful feelings and thoughts that comprise our experience of life.